vadimpronin/guacamole-lite/README.md

    ```

 2. **End-to-End Testing Environment (`test-guac`):** For more comprehensive testing, the `test-guac` directory provides
    a full end-to-end environment using Docker Compose.
-This setup simulates a real-world deployment scenario.
+This setup simulates a real-world deployment scenario with
+   multiple `guacd` instances, dynamic routing, and session join tracking.

 **Components:**

-* `guacd`: The core Guacamole proxy daemon.
+* `guacd-1`, `guacd-2`, `guacd-3`: Multiple instances of the core Guacamole proxy daemon to demonstrate dynamic routing.
 * `desktop-linux`: A sample Ubuntu Linux desktop with RDP and VNC installed, serving as the remote machine.
 * `guacamole-lite-server`: An instance of the `guacamole-lite` server running within a Node.js container.
 * `guacamole-lite-client`: A simple Nginx container serving an HTML page that uses the official `guacamole-common-js`
   library to connect to the `guacamole-lite-server`.
 It includes example code for generating the connection
   token (though this should be done server-side in production).
+* `admin-dashboard`: A web-based dashboard that provides a real-time view of the session registry, showing active
+  sessions and tracking all joined connections.

 **How to Use `test-guac`:**